Andrea Romano (voice director)

 Andrea Romano (born December 3, 1955) is an American retired casting director, voice director, and voice actress whose work includes Batman: The Animated Series, Animaniacs, Tiny Toon Adventures, Teen Titans, Avatar: The Last Airbender, The Legend of Korra, The Boondocks, Static Shock, Justice League, Justice League Unlimited, Batman Beyond, Ben 10: Ultimate Alien, Freakazoid!, Pinky and the Brain, Bonkers,Teenage Mutant Ninja Turtles, SpongeBob SquarePants and multiple Warner Bros.
 Animation/DC Comics direct-to-video films, including Wonder Woman and Green Lantern: First Flight.
 Her voice acting consisted of minor roles in television series, direct-to-video films, and video games.

 Early life

-Romano was born in 1955, and grew up in Long Island, New York.
-Her father is of Italian descent and her mother is of Austrian Jewish and Swedish descent.
+Romano was born on December 3, 1955, and grew up in Long Island, New York.
+Her father is of Italian descent and her mother is of Austrian-Jewish and Swedish descent.
 She received her bachelor's from State University of New York at Fredonia, graduating in 1977, before starting a master's at Rutgers University.
 She dropped out before finishing.
 At this time, she began auditioning for plays in Manhattan.
 While keeping a steady job during the day, Romano would perform in plays at night, often auditioning on her lunch break.